While attempting to charge his phone in a flooded room, a man is electrocuted; his wife and son also perish.

 An electrical short circuit is suspected to have caused the deaths.

-Last year, in the Russian city of Arkhangelsk, a lady died after her iPhone, which was still attached to its charger, fell into the bathtub she was using.
-Her housemate subsequently discovered her unresponsive.
+Last year, a woman died in the Russian city of Arkhangelsk after her iPhone, which was connected to its charger, fell into the bathtub she was in.
+She was later found unresponsive by her flatmate.
 Her flatmate allegedly shook and yelled at her, but she was pale and no longer breathing, according to sources.